Grif: Wait, why would they do that?

 - Specifically, ally White Mages have red highlights (as the traditional FF White Mage), while the enemy had blue or green highlights.
 Enemies in Final Fantasy Tactics Advance and its sequel are all palette swapped, leading to the extremely confusing situation of enemy Red Mages being blue, Blue Mages being red, and Green Mages being purple.

-- And made even better in Final Fantasy Tactics A2 where you face a bunch of mages all named after the color of the class they are, but because of this, they're NOT their color.
+- Final Fantasy Tactics A2: You face a bunch of mages all named after the color of the class they are, but because of this, they're NOT their color.
 So Rouge is blue, for example.
 Hilarity Ensues.

 - Ogre Battle 64 has blue bits on the characters on the player's side that are red on the enemies.

 - Before the advent of rapid fire rifles and smokeless powder, it was more important for each side in a war to know what side every one else was on than staying hidden.
-Therefore every one wore brightly colored uniforms all the way up till World War One.
-Colors were specific to each country, e.g. in the Napoleonic Wars, British and Hanoverian soldiers wore red (conveniently as they were allies and ruled by the same king), French and Prussians wore dark blue, Italians and Neapolitans wore white, Portuguese wore brown, Russians wore dark green, and the Spanish wore white and later dark blue.
+Therefore every one wore brightly colored uniforms all the way up till World War I. Colors were specific to each country, e.g. in The Napoleonic Wars, British and Hanoverian soldiers wore red (conveniently as they were allies and ruled by the same king), French, Prussians, and Sardinians wore different shades of dark blue, Austrians and Neapolitans wore white, Portuguese wore brown, Russians wore dark green, and the Spanish wore white and later dark blue.
 This is only true for line infantry, however, and there were countless variations for different arms of service and special units.
 For instance, as seen in Sharpe, British sharpshooters wore dark green.